Understanding Sacroiliac Joint Dysfunction and Minimally Invasive SI Joint Fusion

 The sacroiliac joints are located where the sacrum (the triangular bone at the base of the spine) connects to your pelvis (the iliac bones).
 These joints play an essential role in supporting the weight of your upper body and absorbing shock forces between your spine and legs.

-Unlike most of the more well-known joints, the sacroiliac joints aren’t designed to have a wide range of motion.
+Unlike most of the more well-known joints, the sacroiliac joints don’t have a wide range of motion.
 Yet even slight movement or instability in these joints can lead to significant pain.
 Pain and instability of the SI joint is referred to as sacroiliac joint dysfunction.

 What causes sacroiliac joint pain?